KevinShiCA/ng4-paypal-button/README.md

 # Angular 4 Paypal Checkout

 A project demonstrating Angular 4 and Paypal instant checkout integration.<br />
-<em>Note: Angular 5 was released, I have updated this sample project to support it.
-Learn [https://blog.angular.io/version-5-0-0-of-angular-now-available-37e414935ced](more) about the changes.
-This project will still work with Angular 2 and 4.
+<em>Note: Angular 5 was released, I have updated this sample project to support it.</em><br />
+Learn [more](https://blog.angular.io/version-5-0-0-of-angular-now-available-37e414935ced) about the changes. <strong>This project will still work with Angular 2 and 4.</strong>

 ## Getting started